 Again, click the “install” button to install and the software’s name to see more information.
 Perhaps the best thing about this software center is the ability to quickly sort the software offerings by rating, number of downloads or recommendations.
 It’s quick, and gives you new ways to explore.

 Deepin Software Center can also handle updating software for you, if you want.
 This is found on the “Update” page.
 You can manually pick which packages to update, or update everything – it’s up to you.

 By default, Deepin’s Software Center doesn’t blend nicely with Ubuntu.
 You can change this by picking a different theme.
 Sure, none of them are perfect, and standard GTK would be nice, but it’s a nice change of pace in some ways.

 Change is instant.
 Sure, it’s a gimmick, but it’s fun.

 Installing Deepin Software Center

 Do you want to try this out?
-It’s easy to do, thanks to this Debian package.
+It’s easy to do, thanks to.
 I tested this on Ubuntu 11.10 and it worked great.
 It should work on Linux Mint and other Ubuntu derivatives, so try it out.